TritonDataCenter/rfd/rfd/0110/README.md

 It's unclear currently what this value should be, but setting it too low risks capturing too few requests in the calculation, and setting it too high risks muskie not responding to a burst quickly enough.
 The default is 5 seconds.
 This is an arbitrary choice.
 As of now, the default values for the above parameters are set to be values that do not interfere with neither the concurrent operation of 10 mlive instances nor the muskie test-suite.
 Further investigation based on real workloads is necessary.

+Finally the "queueTolerance" tunable corresponds to the number of requests muskie will tolerate in the queue during periods in which the request rate goes above capacity before it starts throttling requests.
+The queueTolerance can be viewed as a "hard" capacity or buffer space for queueing requests during bursty traffic.

 ### Configuration & Instrumentation